Samar: Philippine–American War (1898–1902)

-On September 28, 1901, Eugenio Daza–Area Commander of Southeastern Samar–and Valeriano Abanador, the town's police chief, launched an attack on U.S. Army Company 9th Infantry Regiment who were occupying Balangiga.
-This action, commonly known as the Balangiga massacre, brought one of the only Filipino victories of the war and the worst American defeat in decades.
-In 1989, "Balangiga Encounter Day" was established as a provincial holiday in Eastern Samar to celebrate the victory.
+On September 28, 1901, Eugenio Daza–Area Commander of Southeastern Samar–and Valeriano Abanador, the town's police chief, attacked the U.S. Army Company 9th Infantry Regiment who were occupying Balangiga.
+This action, commonly known as the Balangiga massacre, was a rare Filipino win and a bad loss for American soldiers.
+In 1989, "Balangiga Encounter Day" was made a provincial holiday in Eastern Samar in lieu of the victory.
 In retaliation for the massacre, General Jacob H. Smith ordered his men to "kill and burn", further stating that "the more you kill and burn, the better it will please me".
 This command led to the deaths of 2,000 Filipino insurgents and civilians while sparking outrage in the United States.
 In his historical account of the war, Brian McAllister Linn asserts "Samar cast a pall on the army's achievement and, for generations, has been associated in the public mind as typifying the Philippine War."